anna-julia-wojcik/Bsc-of-Bioinformatics/Introduction-to-Computer-Science/anagrams/README.md

 ## How to Run the Game

-Open a terminal, navigate to the project directory and run the game:
+Open a terminal, navigate to the project directory:
 ```bash
 cd anagrams
 python3 main.py
 ```